UltraMessaging/um_tgen/README.md

 on different hosts.
 E.g. be able to burst multiple publishers at the same time.

-* It might be nice to support functions, parameters, arrays, strings, floating point variables, macros, structures, etc, etc, etc.
+* It might be nice to support if/then/else, for loops, while loops, functions, parameters, arrays, strings, floating point variables, macros, structures, etc, etc, etc.

 **OR NOT**